aditya43/aws/README.md

 - Allocated memory (128mb to 3gb).
 - Ability to deploy within a VPC + Assign security groups.
 - IAM execution role must be attached to the Lambda Function.

+### AWS Lambda Limits
+- Execution:
+    * Memory Allocation: 128mb to 3008mb (64mb increments).
+    * Maximum execution time: 300 seconds (5 Minutes). **Now AWS supports 15 minutes but exam still assumes 5 minutes max.**
+    * Disk capacity in the `Function Container` i.e. in `/tmp` is 512mb.
+    * Concurrency limit: Maximum 1000 lambda functions can cocurrently execute.
+This can be incremented by support ticket request.
+- Deployment:
+    * Lambda function deployment size (compressed .zip): 50mb.
+    * Size of uncompressed deployment (code + dependencies): 250mb.
+    * Can use `/tmp` directory to load other files at startup.
+    * Size of environment variables: 4kb.